+2. Full-time undergraduates

 Eligible first time undergraduates are able to apply for financial support to help with living costs while studying.
 The support is a combination of grants and loans (depending on eligibility), and for most will be equivalent to the National Living Wage.
 Students must be under 60 years old on the first day of the first academic year of their course to access an undergraduate maintenance loan.

-Full-time undergraduates could be eligible for up to £12,930 a year towards their living costs if they live away from home and study in London or £10,710 per year if they live away from home and study elsewhere in the UK.
+Full-time undergraduates could be eligible for up to £13,375 a year towards their living costs if they live away from home and study in London or £10,710 per year if they live away from home and study elsewhere in the UK.

-Every eligible student will receive a grant of at least £1,000 regardless of household income.
+Every eligible full-time student will receive a grant of at least £1,000 regardless of household income.
 Students from homes with lower household income may be eligible for a grant of up to £10,124 if studying in London or up to £8,100 if studying in the rest of the UK.
 This grant does not have to be paid back.

 |£59,200 or over||£1,000||£9,710||£10,710|